madhumitha-santhanakrishnan/heygen-translation-simulator/README.md

 ### Troubleshooting

 - **Server Port Conflict**: If the server port `4777` is already in use, update the `app.run(port=...)` line in `server.py` to use a different port.

+### Planned Work

+While the current implementation is fully functional, I have planned the following features for future iterations.

+1. Log server performance metrics like request processing times, errors, and completed jobs.
+2. Develop a web interface to visualize job statuses, queue priorities, and other metrics in real-time.
+3. Add unit tests and more complex integration tests to handle edge cases like submitting cancellations simultaneously, high error-rate scenarios etc.
+4. Switch to FastAPI for asynchronous processing of jobs.
+5. An additional endpoint/feature to handle user-specific job history.